dakna/lttc-app/notes.md

 ++++++++++++++++++
-onclick listener to member list test layout for playin today list in right half of screen build form for check in
+onclick listener to member list test layout for playin today list in right half of screen
+	better: just signal if the player is playing today in main member list
+	or: GridLayoutManager for recyclerview, and order by lastCheckIn, show icon if its today. participants not checkin in often move down the list

+build form for check in

+check in per dialog, money per radio button. check if we can have a selection AND a checkbox in the same dialog playing today per green checkmark in table. make a headline

+onselectionchange listener und die fragen nach change ein/ausblenden

+icon in checkin dialog aendern, title aendern
+Welcome Daniel Knapp!
+The fee for playing today is $5.
+Your current balance is $0

+pass member object to checkIn dialog as parcelable bundle